 ADHD has become a fashionable diagnosis and it is made far too easily and quickly.
 The child’s whole physical and psychological profile must be evaluated by a team of experts, including a medical doctor, a child psychologist, a speech therapist and eye specialist, before the diagnosis can be made.
 Several disorders may seem like attention deficit.
 First eliminate hearing, speech and visual problems.
 Intelligent children may simply be bored in class and might need challenges to keep them interested and motivated.
 Disturbed sleep is common in young children and can lead to symptoms of ADHD.
 Petit mal epileptic seizures have to be excluded.
 In older children you have to consider drug abuse, which can cause slowness and memory disorders.
 Depression, anxiety, tension and adapting to a new school, or a new environment, are often incorrectly diagnosed as attention deficit.

 ADHD has a strong psychological component.
 Food intolerance, allergy, micronutrient deficiency, infections, genetic factors, lead and other toxic metals, and psychological factors, all play a role in the syndrome.
 Prescribing Ritalin or Concerta for this, is not going to treat the cause or improve symptoms on a long term basis.
 Try an elimination diet.
 Supplements can often reduce or solve a dietary problem.
 My experience and that of other practitioners, clearly show that the correct supplements, used together with stress management and relaxation techniques, are extremely successful.

-A good daily supplement (perhaps two or three products) for ADHD, attention deficit, poor concentration and memory, and for use during times of extra need such as exams and tests, will include the following (approximate quantities included as found as found in necessities for teens and young adults Heart-Brain-Body Support for over 30’s):
+A good daily supplement (perhaps two or three products) for ADHD, attention deficit, poor concentration and memory, and for use during times of extra need such as exams and tests, will include the following (approximate quantities included as found in Heart-Brain-Body Support):

 - 10-20mg Ginkgo biloba